An dietitian’s guide to the best protein powder while breastfeeding: My top picks

 1) Artificial Sweeteners

 While safe, there is a lot of controversy about artificial sweeteners on the gut microbiome and weight.
-There are no health benefits to artificial sweeteners when you could use extra energy at this life stage!
+Artificial sweeteners have no health benefits when you could use extra energy at this life stage!

 2) Added Sugars